SzeWingChan/stocks-analysis/Written_Report_Module_2_Challenge.md

 ## Summary

 -   Advantages or of refactoring code
-    -   By refactoring the VBA script, the code became more efficient and it took less steps to execute the code.
+    -   By refactoring the VBA script, it became more efficient and took less steps and time to execute the code.

     -   Another advantage of refactoring is prompting data analysts to review the flow and logic of the code (e.g. conditions and for loops) and ensure everything is written appropriately.